AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 3. Finding hidden fractures

-For example, a systematic review highlights the effectiveness and promise of AI technologies in enhancing diagnostic accuracy and efficiency across different fracture types and imaging techniques.
+A systematic review highlights the effectiveness and promise of AI technologies in enhancing diagnostic accuracy and efficiency across different fracture types and imaging techniques.

 Research indicates that advanced AI models, including convolutional neural networks (CNNs) such as InceptionNet, VGG16, and ResNet, frequently outperform human radiologists in terms of accuracy, sensitivity, and specificity.
-These models have been effectively utilized to identify and classify fractures in areas such as the proximal humerus, hip, chest radiographs, and dental structures.7
+These models have been effectively utilized to identify and classify fractures in areas such as the proximal humerus, hip, chest radiographs, and dental structures.8

 4. Detecting neurological abnormalities